ARCLeeds/arcleeds.github.io/pages/research_platforms.md

    - These are perfect for sharing work, developing in teams, and quickly testing your code without investing in hardware.
    - Unfortunately, most of the solutions are not supported by the university
 4. **Need to Scale Up?
 Local HPC is the Next Step**
-   - When your research requires heavy computation, high-end GPUs, or parallel processing, it’s time to consider our local (Tier 3) HPC resources like.
+   - When your research requires heavy computation, high-end GPUs, or parallel processing, it’s time to consider our local (Tier 3) HPC resources.
    - Get direct support from the Research Computing team and access systems tailored to your project’s needs.
 5. **For the Largest Projects: External HPC**
-   - For large, multi-node, or specialized GPU jobs, Tier-2 (Regional) and Tier-1 (National) HPC facilities offer matchless power and scale.
+   - For large, multi-node, or specialized GPU jobs, Tier-2 (Regional) and Tier-1 (National) HPC facilities offer unmatched power and scale.
    - These external HPC systems are ideal for massive datasets, complex simulations, or GPU-heavy research.

 ## Detailed Resource Overview